 At UT Austin, I am a faculty affiliate with Innovations for Peace and Development, an interdisciplinary lab that provides mentored research opportunities for graduate and undergraduate students.
 I have an appointment in the Business, Government, and Society Department at the McCombs School of Business.
 I am also an affiliate of the Center for Russian, East European, and Eurasian Studies and the Center for European Studies.

 Externally, I am a researcher with PluriCourts at the University of Oslo, on the Project on Compliance Politics and International Investment Disputes.
 I collaborate with the Federal Reserve Bank of Minneapolis Center for Indian Country Development and Native partners to address inequitable access to financial services in Native communities.
 In 2021-2022 I was a visitor at the Georgetown University McDonough School of Business, in the Strategy, Economics, Ethics, and Public Policy group.
 Previously, I was a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance at Princeton University.

-Rachel received her Ph.D. from the Massachusetts Institute of Technology.
-She holds a M.Sc. with Distinction in European Political Economy: Transition from the London School of Economics.
-She is a graduate of the Honors College at the University of Arizona and holds a B.A. in Economics, a B.A. in English with Honors, and a B.A. in Interdisciplinary Studies (Russian and Slavic Studies, German Studies, and Political Science).
-Rachel has experience living and working in London; Irkutsk, Russia; and elsewhere in Central and Eastern Europe.
+I received my Ph.D. in Political Science from the Massachusetts Institute of Technology, and I hold a M.Sc. with Distinction in European Political Economy: Transition from the London School of Economics.
+I am a graduate of the Honors College at the University of Arizona with a B.A. in Economics, a B.A. in English with Honors, and a B.A. in Interdisciplinary Studies (Russian Studies, German Studies, and Political Science).